Karla Erdman, writer

 Initial Post: Choose one of the short stories, "Between the Pool and the Gardenias" or "Eveline," from this module.
 Re-read the biography information about the author of the short story (either Edwidge Danticat or James Joyce).
 In a well-organized response, discuss how the author’s background shaped his/her writing.
 Be sure to use textual reference to support your ideas.
+Response: Choose one (1) student to respond to regarding his/her post. |

 12 Comments